Kawésqar National Park (Chile)

 Kawésqar National Park

-Kawésqar National Park, formerly known as the Alacalufes National Reserve, is located in the provinces of Magallanes, Última Esperanza and Isla Riesco within the Magallanes and Chilean Antarctica Region of southern Chile.
+Kawésqar National Park (Parque Nacional Kawésqar), formerly known as the Alacalufes National Reserve, is located in the provinces of Magallanes, Última Esperanza, and Isla Riesco within the Magallanes and Chilean Antarctica Region of southern Chile.

-Situated in the Chilean Patagonia, within the Strait of Magellan, the expanded National Park covers an area of 2,842,239 ha (6,165,040 acres).
-It is the second largest National Park in Chile after the Bernardo O´Higgins National Park and one of the largest in the world.
+Situated in Chilean Patagonia, within the Strait of Magellan, the expanded National Park covers an area of 2,842,239 ha (6,165,040 acres).
+It is the second-largest National Park in Chile after the Bernardo O'Higgins National Park and one of the largest in the world.

 Kawésqar National Park (an extension of the Alacalufes National Reserve)

-Fauna includes Huemul, Puma, Gato Montés, Culpeo Fox and Chilla along with 136 bird species that include the Condor, the fío-fío, the southern churrín and the giant woodpecker.
-Marine environments host leopard seals, whales, as well as southern and Chilean dolphins.
+Fauna includes Huemul, Puma, Gato Montés, Culpeo Fox, and Chilla, along with 136 bird species that include the Condor, the fío-fío, the southern churrín, and the giant woodpecker.
+In addition, marine environments host leopard seals, whales, and southern and Chilean dolphins.